sparkfun/hacker-application/etc/README.md

 Please answer the following general questions:

 1. What is your desired compensation range?
-(Range meaning the least you're comfortable with to the most you think you're worth.)\n
+(Range meaning the least you're comfortable with to the most you think you're worth.)/n
 --$55-65K annually

 2. When can you start?